Live GNS3 topologies plus a live Containerlab + SONiC node for cloud-datacenter workflows.

 What this lab proves about me

-to prove I can take a messy real-world environment, define a source-of-truth, and ship
+real-world environment, define a source-of-truth, and ship

 production-ready automation and documentation.